cullena20/RobustMeanEstimation/README.md

 true_error = np.linalg.norm(que_mean_estimate - true_mean)
 ```

+You can also fit your own data into this interface using create_fun_from_data.
+This function takes in data and returns a data generation function that randomly draws from the data supplied.
+This can be used as an uncorrupted or corrupted function in generate_data helper, hence allowing experiments to be run using our interfaces.

 ## Running Experiments

 More extensive experiments can be performed using the functions in helper.py under Experiments.
 We build infrastructure to perform experiments to examine error (defined as the Euclidean distance from a mean estimate to the true mean or to the sample mean of the inliers) as we vary data size, dimensionality, true corruption, expected corruption, or in the case of non identity covariance the top eigenvalue.
 Each run of an experiment will return a plot of errors versus the variable being varied, along with a pickle file with the errors and standard deviations of each algorithm.
 To run a set of experiments, first define the default variables and variables being varied.
 Each experiment will be an array of the following form: [varying_variable, varying_range, default_n, default_d, default_eps, default_tau] where the default value for the variable being varied is set to None.
 A list of individual experiments can be made to define a series of experiments that will be ran and plotted in a grid.
 To recreate the majority of experiments in the paper, this can be done as follows: